 DoxyPEP

-There’s a revolutionary new way to prevent STIs: DoxyPEP.
+There’s a revolutionary new way to prevent STDs: DoxyPEP.

-Taking DoxyPEP after sex can reduce your chance of getting certain STIs like syphilis, chlamydia, and gonorrhea.
+Taking DoxyPEP after sex can reduce your chance of getting certain STDs like syphilis, chlamydia, and gonorrhea.

-If you’re concerned about STIs or have a history of STIs, talk to your healthcare provider about DoxyPEP now.
+If you’re concerned about STDs or have a history of STDs, talk to your healthcare provider about DoxyPEP now.
 DoxyPEP won’t interfere with your other preventive or affirming care like PrEP, HIV medications, and hormones.

 Is it effective?